pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-retentionlabel-ensure.md

 : Name of the retention label to apply to the file.

 `-a, --assetId [assetId]`
-: A Compliance Asset Id to set on the item after it's labeled.
+: A Compliance Asset Id to set on the item when it's labeled.
 See below for more information.

 --8<-- "docs/cmd/_global.md"